matter-labs/zksync-withdrawal-finalizer/README.md

 ## Purpose

 Withdrawal Finalizer is a component of `zksync-era` responsible for monitoring and finalizing [L2->L1 withdrawals](https://github.com/matter-labs/zksync-era/blob/main/docs/advanced/03_withdrawals.md).
-It does so by continiously monitoring events happening on both L2 and L1, keeping some state in persistent storage (which is PostgreSQL) and sending withdrawal finalization transactions whenever necessary.
+It does so by continuously monitoring events happening on both L2 and L1, keeping some state in persistent storage (which is PostgreSQL) and sending withdrawal finalization transactions whenever necessary.

 ## Building